DacodaDragon/AomMapScripts/README.md

 # AOM XS Random Map Scripting

-Despite the fact I am pretty bad at playing Age Of Mythology and age of empires or, any rts game in that matter, I have been active inside of the modding and mapscripting community together with my cousin a bit (he's got 5500+ hours in the game, damn).

-There currently two random mapscripts included in this repo:
+Despite the fact I am pretty bad at playing Age Of Mythology and age of empires or, any rts game for that matter, I have been active inside of the modding and mapscripting community together with my cousin (he's got 5500+ hours in the game, not even kidding).
+This repository contains two of the random map scripts that we have made in collaboration to expand the players choice in well balanced maps that they could play.

 ---